origolab/origo-binary/docs/private_transaction.md

 **origo_sendMany**

-Send multiple private transactions.
-Amounts are decimal numbers with at most 8 digits of precision.while change generated from private address returns to itself.
+Transfer value from private address to private address. while change generated from private address returns to itself.

 #### **Parameters**

-1. fromaddress: String - the private address to send the funds from
+1. from: String - the from private address to transfer balance.
 2. Amounts: Array - An array of json objects representing the amounts to send.
-    *   address: String - the private address to send
+    *   address: String - the private address to send.
-    *   Amount: Quantity - The value to send to the address
+    *   Amount: Quantity - The value to send to the address，it should be multiple of 10^9.
-    *   Memo: String - raw data represented in hexadecimal string format
+    *   Memo: String - raw data represented in hexadecimal string format.
+3. password: String - The passord is used to decrypt the from private address in the node's wallet.
-3. miniconf: Quantity - (optional) default = 0, Only use funds confirmed at least this many times.
+4. miniconf: Quantity - (optional) default = 0, Only use funds confirmed at least this many times.
+5. gas: Quantity - (optional), default=21000, The gas limit of the transaction.
-4. fee: Quantity - (optional), default=0, The fee amount to attach to this transaction
+6. gasPrice: Quantity - (optional), default=1, The gas price of the transaction.

 **Returns**

 1. Data - 32 Bytes - the transaction hash, or the zero hash if the transaction is not yet available